kapilgulani/DEEP-LEARNING/README.md

 The analysis underscores the critical impact of optimizer selection on the effectiveness of neural network models in symbol detection tasks.
 The Adam optimizer's adaptive learning rate mechanism proves to be crucial in achieving lower BER and improved model generalization.

-## Usage

-Details on how to train the model, including prerequisites, dataset preparation, and execution instructions, are provided within the repository to facilitate replication and further experimentation.